ldsec/cellCNN/README.md

+This repository includes the implementation of the paper PriCell (accepted at Patterns).
 # PriCell (Privacy-Preserving CellCNN)

 PriCell (private version) is a Golang library that ensures CellCnn[1] analysis in privacy-preserving, distributed, N-party setting.